 It's time to do some Spring Cleaning.
 We will be going into our sheds and pulling out tools and equipment to get our lawns and patio ready for the summer.
 This is also a great time to do some shed organizing!

 Note: if you click-through and buy something from Amazon, I will receive a small commission at no additional cost to you.
 Happy shopping!

-Here is a list of things to keep in your shed.
+A list of things to keep in your shed.

-Here is a list of what possible items can be stored in a shed:
+Here is a list of what possible items can be stored in a shed.

 Shed Organizing Tips:

 - Put shelving in your shed to get items off the floor.
 In small spaces, always go vertical with storage.
 If your floor is uneven, attach earthquake straps to shelving and wall studs.
-It makes it safer to walk around the space and you can fit more items in the shed.
+It makes it safer to walk around the space, and you can fit more items in the shed.

-I know that when we put the shelves up in our shed, the shed was more accessible to everyone.
-No climbing over things, no taking things out to get to other things, it really made a difference.
+I know that when we put the shelves up in our shed, the shed was more accessible to everyone - no climbing over things, no taking things out to get to other things, it really made a difference.

 Please note: There are affiliate links on this post, and at no additional cost to you, I will earn affiliate fees if you decide to make a purchase.